woocommerce/woocommerce-subscriptions-cancel-subscription-confirmation/README.md

-# WooCommerce Subscriptions - Delete Payment Method Confirmation
+# WooCommerce Subscriptions - Cancel Subscription Confirmation

  For use with [WooCommerce Subscriptions](https://woocommerce.com/products/woocommerce-subscriptions/).